-If you have ever wondered what it would be like to visit Greece in November, then this post will get your answers.
+If you have ever wondered what it would be like to visit Greece in November, then this post will give you all the insights you need.
 Visiting Greece in November may not be great for swimming but it is ideal for exploring the country with shoulder-season rates in a peaceful environment as the crowds have already gone home.

-Another important factor to visit Greece in November is that the entrance tickets to all archaeological sites in Greece are also half-price.
+Another important factor in visiting Greece in November is that the entrance tickets to all archaeological sites in Greece are half-price.
 This is a great money saver especially if you are a history buff and want to explore as many historical sites as possible.

 The top things to do in Greece in November are: